 - a.
-All students must complete STSC 155, College Success Seminar, during their first year of enrollment. - b.
+All students must complete STSC 150, Student Success Seminar, during their first year of enrollment. - b.
 A minimum of 30 credits from the list of Approved General Education Courses. - c.
-At least 18 credits from one academic area to satisfy the department concentration. - d.
-Additional elective credits to meet the requirements for the degree (minimum of 64 credits).
+At least 18 credits from the academic area of Business to satisfy the Department Concentration. - d.
+Additional elective credits to meet the requirements for the degree (minimum of 60 credits).